grafana/alloy/docs/sources/collect/logs-in-kubernetes.md

 The following components are needed:

-1. [discovery.kubernetes][]: Discover pods information and list them for future components to use.
+1. [discovery.kubernetes][]: Discover pods information and list them for components to use.
 1. [discovery.relabel][]: Enforce relabelling strategies on the list of pods.
 1. [loki.source.kubernetes][]: Tails logs from a list of Kubernetes pods targets.
 1. [loki.process][]: Modify the logs before sending them to the next component.